leosac/access-control/src/modules/test-and-reset/TestAndReset.md

 presenting a test card.
 It also allow the user to reset Leosac configuration to its factory default.

+@note This module is only able to watch module that sends SIMPLE_WIEGAND as auth-source data format.

 Configuration Options {#mod_testandreset_user_config}
 =====================================================